Style guides: Quick links

 Before you code a single line of your design system, you need to know roughly what parts you're going to need for it.
 Early on in the project, when a client has provided the initial content and assets you'll be working with, you should aim to establish the foundation of your design system with a set of wireframe sketches.

 Wireframes are a style guide's secret weapon.
-Taking time to sketch out all the screens in your product, including any specific UI design components you'll likely need in the final product, means you'll have a list of all the required elements and can start building a strong, informed design system.
+Take time to sketch out all the screens in your product, either with a pen and paper, or using a wireframe tool.
+Include any specific UI design components you'll likely need in the final product.

 Also look for patterns that are trying to emerge.
 For example, a list of blog articles might take a similar format to a list of search results, but let's say the elements are arranged in a different order.
 Perhaps changing one of the two to match the other will help the user read a pattern they have subconsciously learned elsewhere in your product.